 Flow control threshold varies with memory pressure and could come down to the system-defined limit if streams pool usage becomes significant.
 Message senders will block on event

 Streams AQ: enqueue blocked due to flow control and time out with error

 ORA-25307 if flow control is not resolved.
 Applications are expected to handle this error, and re-enqueue the failed message.

 Even with flow control, slow consumers of a multiconsumer queue can cause the number of messages stored in memory to grow without limit.
 Provided there is at least one subscriber who is keeping pace, older messages are spilled to disk and removed from the pool to free up memory.
 This ensures that the cost of disk access is paid by the slower consumers, and faster subscribers can proceed unhindered.

 Buffered Messaging with Oracle Real Application Clusters (Oracle RAC)

-For non-sharded queues, an application can enqueue and dequeue buffered messages from any Oracle RAC instance as long as it uses password-based authentication to connect to the database.
+For AQ queues, an application can enqueue and dequeue buffered messages from any Oracle RAC instance as long as it uses password-based authentication to connect to the database.
 The structures required for buffered messaging are implemented on one Oracle RAC instance.
 The instance where the buffered messaging structures are implemented is the

 OWNER_INSTANCE of the queue table containing the queue.
 Enqueue and dequeue requests received at other instances are forwarded to the